rd144/PythonProjects/README.md

 3. RedditWritingPrompts : A project for scraping a number of the top posts from the past 24 hours of a subreddit, and emailing them to a distribution list.

+4. SphinxDocs : Contains the HTML documentation created using Sphinx from RST files.
+Created to best document each project automatically from commenting in the code itself.

 ## Skills Used

-1. Code Commenting - Used in every project
+1. Code Commenting - Used in every project (except SphinxDocs where no Python is written)
 2. Argument Parsing - AutoAuthor
 3. Use of Pandas - AutoAuthor
 4. Sending Emails - RedditWritingPrompts